Cyber Protection Program

 David Solet, Chief

-The Cyber Protection Unit is comprised of Assistant District Attorneys, Massachusetts State Police detectives, and civilian Forensic Investigators, focused on the predatory abuse of the Internet, cell phones and other communication devices.
+The Cyber Protection Program is comprised of Assistant District Attorneys, Massachusetts State Police detectives, and civilian Forensic Investigators, focused on the predatory abuse of the Internet, cell phones and other communication devices.
 The team investigates and prosecutes cases where computers have been used either to commit crimes or to store evidence of crimes.
 Cases include the sexual exploitation of children and financial scams aimed at the elderly.

 The Unit also conducts prevention and intervention trainings for law enforcement, schools and community groups.